chs415009/Pymoney/README.md

 ## 🚀 Usage Guide

 ### First-time Setup
-When launching PyMoney for the first time, you'll be prompted to enter your initial balance:
+When launching Pymoney for the first time, you'll be prompted to enter your initial balance:

 ```
 How much money do you have?
 1000